Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 pub token_program: Interface<'info, token_interface::TokenInterface>,
 ```
 Here, we introduced the `*::token_program` anchor account constraint and showed how it can be used.
 This constraint, along with a few other Anchor primitives were created specifically for the support of two standard token programs.
-Anchor has the capability to make CPI calls behind the scenes when initializing accounts.
-Before `Token22`, when initializing a token or mint account Anchor would automatically make the CPI to the original token program.
 Now that there are two token programs, the `token_program` constraint also indicates to Anchor which program to invoke when initializing a token or mint account.
 This specification allows you to pass in both token programs and initialize accounts on each one, if you wish.

 ## Anchor Interfaces

 Interfaces are Anchor's newest feature that really simplify working with `Token22` in a program.
-There are two relevant interface types from the `anchor_lang` crate:
+There are two relevant interface wrapper types from the `anchor_lang` crate:
 * [`Interface`](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/interface/index.html)
 * [`InterfaceAccount`](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/interface_account/index.html)

-And three from the `anchor_spl` crate:
+And three corresponding Account Types from the `anchor_spl` crate:
 * [`Mint`](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.Mint.html)
 * [`TokenAccount`](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.TokenAccount.html)
 * [`TokenInterface`](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.TokenInterface.html)